Ireland draws bumper demand for first post-bailout bond

 The NTMA said Tuesday's issue drew interest from more than 400 fund managers, pension funds and other investors, including some from the Middle East and Asia.

-Barclays (BARC.L), Citi Bank (C.N), Danske Bank (DANSKE.CO), Deutsche Bank (DBKGn.DE), Morgan Stanley (MS.N) and Davy Stockbrokers were joint lead managers on the sale.
+Barclays, Citi Bank, Danske Bank, Deutsche Bank, Morgan Stanley and Davy Stockbrokers were joint lead managers on the sale.

 (Additional reporting by Sam Cage in Dublin and Mike Dolan in London; Editing by Alison Williams)